 Lack of exercise and too much sitting leads to weak joints and muscles which will most likely lead to hip pain.
 Exercise equipment and sports can cause many of our hip problems so choose wisely what you play and how you train.

-Improper foot alignment, stride and strike can lead to hip problems.
-Many people walk in ways which excessively stress their knees and hips.
+Improper foot alignment, stride, and strike can lead to hip problems.
+Many people walk in ways that excessively stress their knees and hips.
 Most shoes create an unnatural foot angle and force to the knee and hips.

 Poor nutrition can result in degeneration of the bones and hip pain.
-Excess acidity and weight often results in significant hip pain.
+Excess acidity and weight often result in significant hip pain.

 Sitting, standing and walking with improper alignment and poor posture, is hard on our hips and can lead to hip problems.